 - Winners will be chosen based on the judging criteria outlined here.

 Competition entries can be uploaded in several formats as detailed in the “Entry types accepted” below.
 Maximum individual file size is 2 MB for uploading.
-If file size is larger, please save onto a USB (clearly labelled with your details) and mail to Crime Stoppers WA Graffiti Action Challenge, PO Box 8277, Perth WA 6849.
-No alternative methods of entry will be accepted.
+If file size is larger, please save onto a USB (clearly labelled with your details) and mail to: Graffiti Team, Police Headquarters, 2 Adelaide Terrace, East Perth WA 6004.
+If your entry is in a format that cannot be mailed, please contact us.
+No alternative methods of entry will be accepted unless by prior arrangement.

 The following aims support curriculum requirements: